 - The student's program advisory committee will evaluate previous course work and experiences and recommend appropriate courses to ensure that at the completion of the program the student can demonstrate the knowledge, skills and dispositions typically developed in the course work.

-For more details, please visit the academic bulletin for the program.
+For more details on curriculum and requirements, please visit the academic bulletin.